 Giving voice to his heartfelt conviction that only government can make a nation's economy function efficiently, Dreier in 2014 said that “without government intervention” in the mortgage market, millions of Americans were “at risk of joining the almost 5 million households that have already suffered through foreclosure since the housing bubble burst in 2007.”

 At one time, Dreier worked for the Industrial Areas Foundation founded by Saul Alinsky.
 Today, in addition to his professorial duties, he is a member of Social Policy magazine's Editorial Advisory Group, along with such notables as Heather Booth, Noam Chomsky, Frances Fox Piven, and Maya Wiley.

-One of the classes Dreier teaches at Occidental College is titled “Movements in Social Justice,” for which a required text is Howard Zinn’s A People's History of the United States.
-In December 2007, a former student of Dreier's, Jason Rantz, penned an article about his experience in that class.
-He reported:
+One of the classes that Dreier teaches at Occidental College is titled “Movements in Social Justice,” for which a required text is A People's History of the United States, authored by the late Marxist historian Howard Zinn.

 For additional information on Peter Dreier, click here.

 In December 2007 a former student of Dreier's, Jason Rantz, penned an article about his experiences in Dreier's class.
 Rantz reported: “Dreier ... romanticizes Socialism and Communism, often ignoring the brutal truth about those economic systems, in order to indoctrinate his students....
 The professor doesn't use his course just to brainwash his students into the thrills of Socialism and Communism.
 [H]e uses his course to routinely demean conservatives.”